chenxin061/pdarts/README.md

 If you use our code in your research, please cite our paper accordingly.

-Xin Chen, Lingxi Xie, Jun Wu, Qi Tian, Progressive Differentiable Architecture Search: Bridging the Depth Gap between Search and Evaluation, arXiv preprint arXiv:1904.12760, 2019.
+Xin Chen, Lingxi Xie, Jun Wu, Qi Tian, Progressive Differentiable Architecture Search: Bridging the Depth Gap between Search and Evaluation, ICCV, 2019.